Rape of Belgium: Wartime propaganda

+World War I US propaganda poster (1918).In the foreground, a silhouette of a Hun on the move wearing a Pickelhaube (German Army's spiked leather helmet).
+In his left hand, a Gewehr 98-like rifle, and with his right, he is pulling the left hand of a distressed young civilian woman – in the background, the carnage of a city in flames in a haze of smoke.

+Illustrated by Ellsworth Young (1866–1952).

+Cartoon by Alanson Burton Walker (1878–1947), published in Life (July 29, 1915), depicting a German soldier carrying the impaled bodies of Belgian civilians on his bayonet – man, woman holding a newborn, and two children – as a commentary on reports of German atrocities during World War I.

 The commission's investigative efforts were limited to previously recorded testimonies and have been criticized by many writers, though later investigators have found their conclusions to be substantially vindicated, with most of the dubious claims filtered out.
 Gullace argues that "the commission was in essence called upon to conduct a mock inquiry that would substitute the good name of Lord Bryce for the thousands of missing names of the anonymous victims whose stories appeared in the pages of the report".
 The commission published its report in May 1915.
 Charles Masterman, the director of the British War Propaganda Bureau, wrote to Bryce: "Your report has swept America.
 As you probably know even the most skeptical declare themselves converted, just because it is signed by you!"
 Translated in ten languages by June, the report was the basis for much subsequent wartime propaganda and was used as a sourcebook for many other publications, ensuring that the atrocities became a leitmotif of the war's propaganda up to the final "Hang the Kaiser" campaign.

 Sensational accounts persisted and appeared outside of Britain.
 For example, in March 1917 Arnold J. Toynbee published in America The German Terror in Belgium, which emphasized the most graphic accounts of "authentic" German sexual depravity, such as: "In the market-place of Gembloux a Belgian despatch-rider saw the body of a woman pinned to the door of a house by a sword driven through her chest.
 The body was naked and the breasts had been cut off."